 Over the past five years the price of oil has gone through wild swings — record highs are followed by more “normal” periods, sharp spikes alternate with modest troughs.
 Powering all this volatility is a complex mix of economics, political factors and industry developments.

-A 2012 Congressional Research Service report, “Financial Performance of the Major Oil Companies, 2007-2011” (PDF), analyzes the business results of the five biggest firms operating in the U.S. market: ExxonMobil, Chevron, BP, Royal Dutch Shell and ConocoPhillips.
-The report notes that their combined revenues in 2011 were equivalent to more than 10% of U.S. gross domestic product.
+A 2012 report from the Congressional Research Service, “Financial Performance of the Major Oil Companies, 2007-2011,” analyzes the business results of the five biggest energy firms operating in the United States market: ExxonMobil, Chevron, British Petroleum (BP), Royal Dutch Shell and ConocoPhillips.
+The CRS report notes that the firms’ combined revenues in 2011 were equivalent to more than 10% of U.S. gross domestic product.

 The findings include:

 - The average acquisition price for a barrel of crude oil for U.S. refiners was $67.94 in 2007, $94.74 in 2008, $59.29 in 2009, $76.69 in 2010, and $101.61 through November 2011.

 - “Revenues increased by 24% from 2007 to 2008, as oil prices increased by 38%.
 From 2008 to 2009 revenues declined by 36% as oil prices fell by 36%.
 As the price of oil recovered by 28% from 2009 to 2010, the five firms’ revenues increased by 26%.
 2011 brought a further 35% increase in oil prices, driving up the revenues of the five firms by 25%.”

 - From 2007 to 2011, combined total revenues for the five major firms has varied from a low of $1.17 trillion in 2009 to a high of $1.83 trillion in 2011.